The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Given Brooklyn’s size, we decided to survey 5 zip codes throughout the Borough to see the average rate by insurance company.
 Here are the results:

-In a consistent profile (outlined here), we discovered that Geico was the cheapest company for auto insurance.
+In a consistent profile (outlined here), we discovered that GEICO was the cheapest company for auto insurance.
 With an average 6 month premium at $681.75, it was over a thousand dollars cheaper than the city’s average and even less than the state’s!
+Below is a sum for the average 6-month premium in Brooklyn.

 Because living in Brooklyn is clearly pretty expensive, it’s important to save money whenever possible.
 Here are the ins-and-outs of saving on car insurance.